UbaidUrRehmanKhan/AngularProject/README.md

 ### Project Brief Description:
 This project is all about creating various tasks and assigning those tasks to users.
 Admin will be responsible to Perform CRUD related operations for users and tasks.
 He will also be responsible to assign/deassign task to user and view the user's feedback for that task.
-On the other hand, user will be responsible to update the task status, add the feedback and delete the feedbacsk.
+On the other hand, user will be responsible to update the task status, add the feedback and delete the feedbacks.

 [Following is the detail description of project:][df1]
 # User Panel

 ### 1- Assigned Tasks Listing Page
 **Description**: This is the starter page after successful login for a simple user and it is used to display the list of all tasks that are assigned to the user.

 [Following Attributes will be shown:][df1]
 - Task ID
 - Task Name